x1155665/CNN-Visualizer/README.md

 ```

 ### 3. Download and configure the CNN visualizer
+While the "master" branch runs with python2, the "py3" branch runs with python3.
+Please download the version you want.

 Change the general settings in _main_settings.yaml_.

 Use _model_setting_template.yaml_ as template to create settings file for the new model and then register this file in _main_settings.yaml_